CS102-Classroom-Notes-and-Assignments/lesson-1/README.md

 - Introductions - Name, Major, Year, Coding Experience, favorite food place to eat
 - Review the syllabus for the semester

+2. Topics covered:
-2. Computers and Programming Languages link picture here
+  - Computers and Programming Languages

-3. Machine Code
+  - Machine Code

-4. Intro to Unix
+  - Intro to Unix

 | **Command**               | **Description**                                                                                                                                            |
 |---------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|